Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Re-evaluating LoRA Variants: The Impact of Batch Size

 \subsection{Dissecting reported gains: Methodological superiority or hyperparameter bias?}

-In Figure \ref{fig:method}, a performance crossover exists between recent LoRA variants: PiSSA achieves superior accuracy in the large batch regime, whereas MiLoRA performs better with smaller batches.
-This discrepancy aligns with the experimental settings reported in their respective studies, where MiLoRA was evaluated using smaller batch sizes than PiSSA.
-These observations suggest that the reported gains and opposing insights in both papers may stem not only from algorithmic differences but also from the confounding bias induced by batch size configurations.
-Consequently, no single method appears to be universally superior across the entire batch size spectrum.
+From Figure \ref{fig:method}, we observe a ``performance crossover'' between two LoRA variants: PiSSA achieves superior accuracy in the large batch regime, whereas MiLoRA beats PiSSA with smaller batches.
+Crucially, this discrepancy aligns with the configurations used in their respective original papers, in which MiLoRA was evaluated using smaller batch sizes than PiSSA.
+This suggests that their reported gains and opposing insights stem not from inherent algorithmic superiority, but from a confounding bias induced by batch size selection.
+Thus, no single variant remains universally superior across the entire batch size spectrum.
+Remarkably, our empirical results demonstrate that the selection of batch size alone can induce a substantial performance gap of over 10\% in final accuracy.

-Furthermore, we emphasize that vanilla LoRA still remains a competitive baseline when evaluated under fair conditions.
-LoRA exhibits a similar performance level to its variants across varying batch sizes and achieves the best overall result when its hyperparameters are optimally tuned.
-These findings underscore that the influence of batch size has been largely overlooked in the landscape of LoRA-based training.
-In an era of rapidly emerging LoRA research, establishing a fundamental understanding of batch size dynamics is essential to isolating the intrinsic effectiveness of any given method from confounding hyperparameter effects.
+Furthermore, we find that vanilla LoRA remains a highly competitive baseline when evaluated under fair conditions.
+It exhibits comparable performance to its variants across varying batch sizes and achieves the best overall result when its hyperparameters are optimally tuned.
+This underscores that the critical role of batch size has been largely overlooked in LoRA literature.